Vitols999/QMS-WIKI/DevelopingDocumentation.md

 *   Use an editor that supports UTF-8 encoded files.
 Any editing must be done with this encoding.
 Never use Latin-1 or other encodings!

     This is required because the Markdown language implemented on the GitHub server does not pass any HTML entities like for instance `&amp;`, `&ecirc;`, or the equivalent forms for the latter, `&#234;` and `&#x000EA;`, on to the HTML code.
 Rather, it renders `&amp;` into `&amp;amp;` which will then again be displayed literally as `&amp;` by your browser.
 This is not a problem as long as you are only typing English text using 7-bit ASCII characters, even using any of the characters `&<>[]{}`.
 But as soon as you are using German umlauts, French accented characters, or even more exotic glyphs, you cannot just use their standard HTML entities but rather **you have to make sure your editor correctly encodes these characters as UTF-8** or they will not be displayed properly.
 And of course you'll have to know how to tell your editor to insert an UTF-8 character, say `Ê`,  directly into your file.
+* Be aware that the Wiki pages are used to create a QMS offline help.
+If you include images in Wiki pages, save them in the Wiki and not elsewhere in the Internet.

 ## Remarks about the Markdown language